Competition Agility

 7:00PM: Excellent/Masters

-To Register for Thursday night classes ONLY, contact Kristine at agilityregistrarks@sicdtc.info
+To register or be placed on the waitlist for Thursday night classes ONLY, contact Kristine at agilityregistrarks@sicdtc.info

-To Register for Monday night classes ONLY, contact Kristine at agilityregistrarks@sicdtc.info
+To register or to be place on the waitlist for Monday night classes ONLY, contact Kristine at agilityregistrarks@sicdtc.info

 Tuesday Night Classes - Taught by Jo Lesko: